LearnChemE/LearnChemE.github.io/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] I have only modified files for a SINGLE simulation under either the /demos/ or /lab-experiments/ directory
+- [ ] This is a modification to files outside of /demos/ or /lab-experiments/ (REQUIRES REVIEW)